janoszen/university-php-boilerplate/README.md

 - A string: this will be sent to the browser without further processing as text/html.
 - An array: this will be routed to the view for rendering
 - A response object: this will be sent to the browser without further processing.

+### Database connection

+Database connection is provided with [PDO](http://php.net/PDO).
+Simply request that PDO be injected into your class.
+An example model and an example database migration has been provided.